SamArsanios/arsani-games-capstone/README.md

-# arsani-games-capstone-project

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# HTML & CSS3 Capstone Project
+# HTML & CSS3 Capstone Project - arsani-games

 An online gaming website.This project has 3 pages, homepage, search games page, and game details page.
 It is responsive and has 3 breakpoints.